 When transmitting energy from power stations to homes and public buildings, there is unavoidable energy loss through heating the power lines.
 Less energy is wasted when using the sun to produce heat or electricity, as the power comes directly from the panel connected to your building.

-Solar parks can co-exist amongst farm animals grazing on land – this is called agrivoltaic.
+Large scale solar parks can co-exist amongst farm animals grazing on land – this is called agrivoltaic.
 The simultaneous use of land benefits landowners, the environment, and animals.
 The photovoltaic panels can also be removed without harm to the ground.

-Floating solar (solar panels on water) doesn’t require any land space and so can be a viable option for smaller countries.
+Large scale solar can also appear as floating solar (solar panels on water) doesn’t require any land space and so can be a viable option for smaller countries.